Skip to main content

 • The deployment watches the same bucket and swaps in new weights without a pod restart.

 Terminology.
 The internal Fireworks name for this mechanism is hotload.
-You’ll see that name in SDK field names (hot_load_trainer_job, hot_load_deployment_id, hot_load_bucket_url), methods (WeightSyncer.save_and_hotload), and server error messages.
+You’ll see that name in SDK field names (hot_load_trainer_job, hot_load_deployment_id, hot_load_bucket_url), low-level helper names (WeightSyncer.save_and_hotload), and server error messages.
 “Weight sync” and “hotload” refer to the same thing.

 Normal flow